GrapesGoober/flanker/README.md

 - This is the presentation (view) layer and the controllers for actions, AI, combat units, terrain, and scenes.
 - Defines API models and manages the game state.
 - Intended to be run as an API or service for the frontend.
+This bridges the gap between presentation layer and the core's actions.

 ### `core/`

 - Core game engine logic in Python.
 The is the domain level gameplay logic implemented in ECS.
 The components (data models) and systems are defined here.
 - Contains `GameState` object for ECS architecture.
 - Implements systems for gameplay logic: commands, factions, fire, movement, line-of-sight.
 Contains reusable components and utility functions.
-These logic are implemented as static classes.
-Some system calls represent player actions.
+These systems and utils are implemented as static methods.
+Some system methods represent player actions, while some other represent other non-action mechanics.
 - Includes a `tests/` directory with unit tests for core systems and actions.